1992 Galvarino: Physical characteristics

 As of 2016, a single rotational lightcurve of Galvarino has been obtained.
 The photometric observations were made in the 1990s, giving a well-defined rotation period of 7.004 hours with a brightness variation of 0.6 magnitude (U=3).

 According to the surveys carried out by NASA's WISE satellite with its subsequent NEOWISE mission, the asteroid measures 9.6 kilometers in diameter and its surface has an albedo of 0.145, while the Collaborative Asteroid Lightcurve Link assumes an albedo of 0.14 and calculates a diameter of 10.2 kilometers with an absolute magnitude of 12.7.

 Naming

-This minor planet was named after the indigenous warrior Galvarino, the heroic figure during the Arauco War, a long-running conflict between colonial Spaniards and the Mapuche people of the 16th century in what is now Chile.
+This minor planet was named after the indigenous warrior Galvarino, a heroic figure during the Arauco War, a long-running conflict between colonial Spaniards and the Mapuche people of the 16th century in what is now Chile.

 He was condemned by the Spanish soldiers to have his hands cut off and then to be freed as a living lesson to other Indians.
 Since his request for death was not granted, he promised revenge.
 He continued to fight the conquerors until recaptured and condemned to the gallows.
 The approved naming citation was published by the Minor Planet Center on 1 June 1980 (M.P.C.
 5358).